jdiao7/powerbi-daily-sales-dashboard/README.md

 ![Power BI Dashboard Preview](screenshots/dashboard_overview.png)

-This dashboard provides a high-level view of sales performance along with channel-level comparisons and daily trends.
+This dashboard provides a high-level view of store performance along with channel-level comparisons and daily sales trends.

 ---